ludocode/onramp/docs/virtual-machine.md

 | 9     | Capabilities               | `int`    | Flags indicating the capabilities and environment of the VM.             |
 | 10    | Minor Version              | `int`    | Always 0 for this version.                                               |

-The parent process of a program (the VM or otherwise) must assemble this table somewhere in memory accessible to the program and pass a pointer to it in `r0`.
-The memory may be read-only or writeable; the program must not attempt to modify the table.
+The parent process of a program (the VM or otherwise) must assemble this table somewhere in memory accessible to the program.
+It then places its address in `r0` before executing the program.
+The memory may be read-only; the program must not attempt to modify the table.

 The process info table and its associated information (system call table, command-line arguments, environment variables, working directory) cannot be written to or executed by the program.
 An attempt by the program to write to or execute bytecode from these addresses is undefined behaviour.
 (VMs typically do not enforce this, but this restriction may simplify certain VMs, and it is important in order to simplify certain tools including the shell in the bootstrap process.)

+All addresses that point to a word, or to an array of words, must be aligned to a multiple of four bytes.
+In the process info table, this includes the heap start address, the system call table address, the command-line arguments list and the environment variables.
+This also includes the initial `r0`, `rpp`, `rsp` and `rip` of the program.
+The addresses of strings, namely the working directory and the individual command-line arguments and environment variables, do not need to be aligned.